-Upskirting will not be tolerated by the trust.
-Any incidents of upskirting will be reported to the relevant DSL, who will then decide on the next steps to take, which may include police involvement.
+Upskirting will not be tolerated by the school.
+Any incidents of upskirting will be reported to the DSL, who will then decide on the next steps to take, which may include police involvement.

-8. Consensual and non-consensual sharing of indecent images and videos
+Consensual and non-consensual sharing of indecent images and videos

-All schools within the trust will ensure that staff are aware of the need to treat the consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual images) as a safeguarding concern.
+The school will ensure that staff are aware to treat the consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as "sexting" or youth-produced sexual images) as a safeguarding concern.